 In 2009 I began working with Dr. Gerd Heuschmann author of "Balancing Act & Tug of War" Dr. Heuschmann emphasizes biomechanics and classical dressage training.
 In 2012 I began working with Elsa Sinclair of Taming Wild.
 Her Freedom Based Training approach teaches how to ultilize passive and assertive leadership, how to help the horse feel better inside (emotionally, mentally and physically) and how to create more depth and harmony in the partnership with our horses.

 I have also had the opportunity to work with Peggy Cummings of Connected Riding.
 Peggy emphasizes biomechanics of the rider, balancing their seat and developing connection with their horse.

 For more details on my training and background please see the Training & Education page.

 Jana offers full training, partial training and private lessons.
-She is teaching and training horses throughout the greater Eastside (Redmond, Fall City and Duvall).
+She is teaching and training horses throughout the greater Eastside (Redmond, Bridal Trails, and Fall City).
 She works with horses and riders of all ages and experience.
 Jana's gentle and clear approach works well with all types of horses, and helps her be successful with hot, sensitive horses and in re-schooling challenging horses.